 Who decides what?

 The Commission can decide within the framework of the AEntG whether it proposes a minimum wage and whether it differentiates according to the type of activity, qualification or regionally.
 The Federal Ministry of Labor and Social Affairs can make the decision taken by the Commission binding by means of a legal ordinance for the entire Pflegebranche.
 This is exactly what happened:

-The Cabinet has recently approved a corresponding regulation.
-The fixed pay lower limit of 8,50 Euro in the West and 7.50 Euro in the East already applies from 1.
-August 2010.
-This applies to all employees who mainly provide "basic care services" such as washing, dressing or climbing stairs.
-Excluded from the regulation, however, are household helpers, apprentices and trainees.
-Until 2013, the minimum amount should continue to rise in two stages.
+The cabinet has recently approved a regulation to this effect.
+The fixed lower wage limit of 8,50 euros in the west and 7.50 euros in the east will apply from August 1, 2010.
+This applies to all employees who primarily provide “basic care services” such as washing, dressing or climbing stairs.
+Purely household helpers as well as trainees and interns are exempt from the regulation.
+The minimum amount is to increase in two stages by 2013.